speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 • **signalRelease**: `number`

-Maximum 'signal' to 'silent' frame ratio in history to inactivate 'IsSignalDetected'.
+Maximum 'loud' to 'silent' frame ratio in history to clear 'isSignalDetected' flag.
 Only evaluated when the sustain period is over.
 Range: 0.0 to 1.0.
 Default: 0.2.

 ___